Malware Detection: Protecting your reputation and financial bottom line one transaction at a time

 • X number of withdrawals in an ATM segment in off-peak time period

-the inetco dashboard displaying missing links in a switch malware attack
+The INETCO dashboard displaying missing links in a switch malware attack

 If there has been malware placed on a system that overrides existing fraud controls and is responsible for a man-in-the-middle or an ATM cash-out type of attack, organizations will instantly know when a front-end ISO transaction is not married with a back-end database transaction, or if there have been modified fields in the request/response message.